Triangle processes on graphs with given degree sequence: Irreducibility

-To prove Theorem~\ref{thm:irreducible}, we will show that any switch can be simulated by a sequence of at most five \ds es.
 We will present the constructions diagrammatically, with the following conventions: solid lines represent known edges of $G$, dotted lines represent known non-edges, and dashed lines represent non-edges involved in the current \ds.

 Suppose that a \ds\ $(G,H)$ replaces the edges $a_1a_2$,\, $a_3a_4 $ with the edges $a_1a_3$,\, $a_2a_4 $.
 We classify switches into three types, depending on whether one or both of the \emph{diagonals} $a_1a_4$, $a_2a_3$ is present or absent, as shown in Fig.~\ref{fig:3cases}.
 Note that the diagonals have the form $a_ja_{5-j}$ for $j=1,2$.